 It’s through this practice that we can gradually let go of our worries about the future and regrets from the past and live a calmer, happier life and take joy from the world around us.
 Today we’re going to do just that with a mindful walk along Gloucester’s historic docks.

-Gloucester has the most inland port in the country - just a stone’s throw from Gloucester’s historic Gate Streets, it’s the perfect place for a day out and I’ll be pointing out some of the highlights for you to appreciate as we walk around.
+Gloucester Docks are the most inland port in the country - just a stone’s throw from Gloucester’s historic Gate Streets, it’s the perfect place for a day out and I’ll be pointing out some of the highlights for you to appreciate as we walk around.

 As we begin our mindful walk, we are situated by North Warehouse facing the docks and to your right there is a 7 and a half tonne steam crane on the railway lines.
 It was built in 1944 by Joseph Booth and Brothers in Leeds.
 After a moment here we will start walk anticlockwise around the docks.
 Let’s take a few moments to stop here and focus on our breath: